eightyeightone/Target-Acquisition-and-Image-Processing-System/README.md

 ## Target Acquisition and Image Processing System
 ###### Queensland University of Technology Project: EGH450 Advanced Unmanned Aircraft Systems, completed in Semester 2 of 2019 (22 July - 25 October).

+##### See, 450G1-IMP-FD-04.pdf for the Final Design documentation and 450G1-IMP-TR08-02.pdf for the Test Report.

 #### Summary
 The premise of this project was to develop an Unmanned Aircraft System (UAS) to complete an Urban Search and Rescue Mission (simulated in a QUT Laboratory).
 The project was separated into subsystems;